Er-Rakesh-Yadav/TechnoBot--Conversational-Chatbot-using-ML/README.md

 # Mini_Project_Chatbot
-Official Repository for our Mini Project
+Official Repository for our Mini Project - Conversational Chatbot using ML
+* Standalone Application
+``
+The objective of this machine learning project was to develop model that will take input from user and respond to it, with more accurate answer.
+Tkinter and chatterbot module is also included for UI development and training module.
+``

 ![](TechnoBot/img/gig_chatbot.gif)